-The Communication Studies curriculum provides an integrative view of communication and a critical understanding of the role of communication in culture and society.
-A student electing a major in Communication Studies will learn to speak eloquently, write effectively, interact cooperatively, listen empathically, argue persuasively and think critically.
+The Communication Studies curriculum provides an integrative critical view of the role of communication and a critical understanding of the role of communication in culture and society.
+A student electing a major in Communication Studies will learn to speak eloquently, write effectively, interact cooperatively, use a range of listening styles, argue persuasively and think critically.

 The requirements for the major in Communication Studies include cognate courses consisting of related studies in Mass Communications.
-A student electing a major in Communication Studies has the option of choosing an academic minor.
+A student electing a major in Communication Studies has the option of choosing a concentration in Multi-Media Performance and an academic minor.